A simple quantum model linked to a theory of decisions: Two special cases

 A further discussion of this example is given in [2].

 b) Look at a single particle at some fixed time $t$.
 Let $\theta$ be its position and $\eta$ its momentum.
 In [1], Section 5.3, this example is considered as a limit of a discrete case, and the operators in a well-known Hilbert space are constructed.
-In this example we can take $\phi =(\theta,\eta)$, and take as the group $K$ the two-dimensional translation group

-With respect to this group, it is obvious that $\theta$ is a permissible function of $\phi$, and that the resulting transformation group on $\theta$ is the onedimensional translation group $G$, which is transitive and has a trivial isotropy group.
-A unitary representation $G$ with representation space $L^2(\Omega_\theta , d\theta )$, is given by

-By using Proposition 1 in [2], it can be proved that $\{U(g)\}$ is in one-to-one correspondence with the translations $\{g\}$.

-The resulting Hilbert space will then of course be $L^2(\Omega_\theta , d\theta )$, and the operator attached to $\theta$ is simply to multiply by $\theta$ (cf. [1], Section 5.3).
-This is the position representation, which also gives a operator for the momentum $\eta$.
-A corresponding momentum representation is found by interchanging $\theta$ and $\eta$.
+One possibility for the group $K$ is to take the Heisenberg-Weyl group [14].
+According to [14], an element $x$ of the corresponding algebra can be written